adesam146/WACCSyntaxHighlighter/README.md

 # WACCSyntaxHighlighter
-A Vim syntax hightlighting for the WACC language.
-WACC is a language for which second year computing students have to write a complier for.
+A Vim syntax highlighting for the WACC language.
+WACC is a language for which second-year computing students have to write a compiler for.

 SETUP
 To set this up you need to copy the following two lines into you .vimrc file